durbanlegend/thag_rs/README.md

 If your code does not successfully parse into an AST because of a coding error, `thag_rs` will fall back to using source code analysis to prepare your code for the Rust compiler, which can then show you error messages to help you find the issues.

-You may provide optional metadata in a toml block as described below. `thag_rs` uses `cargo_toml` to parse any metadata into a manifest struct, merges in any dependencies, features or patches inferred from the AST (TODO: coming soon: any toml), and then uses `toml` to write out the dedicated Cargo.toml file that Cargo needs to build the script.
+You may provide optional valid (Cargo.toml) metadata in a toml block as described below. `thag_rs` uses `cargo_toml` to parse any metadata into a manifest struct, merges in any dependencies, features or patches inferred from the AST, and then uses `toml` to write out the dedicated Cargo.toml file that Cargo needs to build the script.
 Finally, in the case of snippets and expressions, it uses `quote` to embed the logic in a well-formed program template and `prettyplease` to format it, and finally invokes Cargo to build it.

 All of this happens quite fast: the real bottleneck will be the familiar Cargo build process downloading and compiling your dependencies on the initial build.
 Cargo build output will be displayed in real time by default so that there are no mystery delays.
 If you rerun the compiled script it should be lightning fast.